 How to Remove Spray Paint from Glass- Mirror Cleaning

 One of the best ways to give your old mirror an entirely new look is by painting its frame.
 You can do it in a few minutes with the help of spray paint.
 Often it happens that spray paint seeps under the applied tape or paper for protection.
-You can remove paint from glass or mirror with the help of following home remedies.
+You can remove paint from glass or mirrors with the help of the following home remedies.

 You need the following material for the cleaning process.

 - Nail Polish Remove (with acetone)